 exploited as security vulnerabilities.

-since your average hacker is a script kiddie, using hacking
+particularly since your average hacker is a script kiddie,

-programs written by others -- would have ever found these
+using hacking programs written by others — would have

-State-sponsored hackers might have been able to, but they know
+them.
+State-sponsored hackers might have been able to, but

 (This discovering raises a serious ethical issue.
-Publically
+Publicly

 outlining how to exploit these security vulnerabilities makes